-The Veritas Access 7.4 release requires and supports the following Red Hat Enterprise Linux (RHEL) or the Oracle Linux (OL) operating system versions:
+The Veritas Access 7.4.1 release requires and supports the following Red Hat Enterprise Linux (RHEL) or the Oracle Linux (OL) operating system versions:

 - Red Hat Enterprise Linux (RHEL)

 - RHEL 7 Update 3 and 4

 - Oracle Linux (only in RHEL compatible mode)

+- OL 7 Update 4

-The certification of the RHEL OS updates can require a new minor version of Veritas Access.
-You require agreement with Veritas to install RHEL OS updates.
+The certification of the RHEL OS updates requires a new minor version of Veritas Access.
+You require an agreement with Veritas to install the RHEL OS updates.